Canon 50D vs Panasonic GX9

 Many modern cameras cannot only take still pictures, but also record videos.
 The GX9 indeed provides for movie recording, while the 50D does not.
 The highest resolution format that the GX9 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX9 has an electronic viewfinder (2760k dots), while the 50D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX9 offers a wider field of view (100%) than the one in the 50D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX9 has a higher magnification (0.70x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 50D and Panasonic GX9 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 50D, but is missing on the GX9 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.